George Soros's firm pulls $500 million from Bill Gross of Janus

-NEW YORK (Reuters) - Bill Gross just got a huge vote of “no confidence” from billionaire investor George Soros.
+NEW YORK, Nov 2 (Reuters) - Bill Gross just got a huge vote of “no confidence” from billionaire investor George Soros.

-Soros Fund Management LLC, which Soros chairs, pulled its roughly $500 million from an account run by Gross at Denver-based Janus Capital Group Inc JNS.N, a source familiar with the matter said on Monday.
+Soros Fund Management LLC, which Soros chairs, pulled its roughly $500 million from an account run by Gross at Denver-based Janus Capital Group Inc, a source familiar with the matter said on Monday.
 The trade publication Pension & Investments earlier reported on the outflow.

 So far this year, the fund is posting negative returns of 1.47 percent and lagging 74 percent of its peer category, according to Morningstar.